mangits/supra_fitness/README.md

 ## About

-This repository was created as the 2nd project in the Supra Coders Cohort in partnerships with Galvanize.
+This repository was created as the 2nd project in the Supra Coders Cohort in partnership with Galvanize.

-### Authors
+### Contributors

 - barrazaedier
 - mangits